gigafied/minion/getting_started.md

 	});

-By doing this, you tell Minion that <code>com.example.Example</code> has two dependencies and two make sure those dependencies are imported and defined, before <code>com.example.Example</code> is defined.
+By doing this, you tell Minion that <code>com.example.Example</code> has two dependencies and to make sure those dependencies are loaded and defined before <code>com.example.Example</code> is defined.

 If you specify dependencies, Minion store's references to those dependencies under <code>this.__imports</code>